Remote OpenClaw Blog

 Installs: 14,700 | Author: statewright

 State management is where React projects either stay clean or become tangled.
-This skill gives your agent a decision framework for choosing the right state strategy — local state, lifted state, context, or an external store — based on the specific requirements of each feature.
+This skill gives your agent a decision framework for choosing the right state strategy based on the specific requirements of each feature: local state, lifted state, context, or an external store.

 Rather than defaulting to a single library, the skill teaches your agent to evaluate tradeoffs: